bryanoliveira/cellular-automata/README.md

 The main objective of this project is to allow scaling up to a fairly large number of cells while maintaining the code legibility and allowing for further customizations.
 It supports command line arguments to set up quick configs (run `./automata -h` for details) like headless mode (which is significantly faster) and initial patterns (which can be loaded from the `patterns` folder).
 It doesn't yet support the definition of evolution rules at runtime, but I'm working on that.

 This program can currently evolve a dense & high entropy 182.25 million cell Conway's Game of Life grid (13500x13500) with rendering enabled with up to 320 iterations per second on a Ryzen 7 3700X / RTX 3080 using up to 200MB RAM and 8.5GB VRAM (which is the actual scaling limiter).
-With rendering disabled it can evolve a 190.44 million cell grid (13800x13800) with up to 9 million iterations per second (currently the bottleneck is the rendering overhead).

 <br />